ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 MaskedScalars and the masked input marker `X`
 ---------------------------------------------

-In some situations NumPy ordinarily returns a Numpy scalar object, for instance when indexing an `ndarray` to get a single element.
-When operating on a `MaskedArray` NumPy will return a `MaskedScalar` object instead.
+When operating on a `MaskedArray`, NumPy will return a `MaskedScalar` object in  situations which ordinarily return a Numpy scalar object, for instance when indexing an array to get a single element.
 While `MaskedScalar`s support almost all the methods and attributes of NumPy scalars there are some important differences.
 Notably, `MaskedScalar`s are not part of the NumPy scalar type hierarchy, and so for instance code of the form `isinstance(var, np.inexact)` will fail, and `np.isscalar` will return `False`.
 In such situations you should use `.filled` first to obtain a NumPy scalar.

 Like NumPy scalars, `MaskedScalar`s are immutable (except for structured scalars) and can be used as dict keys.
 When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding numpy scalar if not masked.
 To get masked values to test as `True`, use `scalar.filled(True)` first.